 MOL (Moments Of Laughter)

 The best thing about teaching in lower grades is you will get to see a lot of MOLs.
 These tiny ones are so innocent, non-judgmental and open as a sky.
 They are not worried about what others might think about them.
-That's what make them funny at times.
+That's what makes them funny at times.

 You know that children are highly observative.
 When it comes to class, they observe their teachers and imitate a lot.
-Not only girls but also boys notice their teacher's clothings, earrings, watch, sandals etc. I do remember one boy told me once, "Ma'am your lipstick and dress colour is matching matching."
+Not only girls but also boys notice their teacher's clothings, earrings, watch, sandals etc. I do remember one boy told me once, "Ma'am your lipstick and dress colour is matching-matching."

 Am gonna tell you the heights of observations.
-It was a day when we had co-ordinator's observation.
+It was the day when we had co-ordinator's observation.
 If you are a teacher you might be knowing what are these observations.
 For those who don't know, I'll give you a miniature picture.
 Usually these are to understand how the classes are happening, whether teachers are following the curriculum, which are the areas the teacher lag behind and of course to know the students of that class.
 This happens without any prior notice.
 Anytime they can come and observe our classes.
 So in short, this is where we get to score our marks.
-Exactly like you appear an exam most of the teachers will have symptoms like tension, stress, black out, trembling hands, raising pulse etc. How much ever your boss tries to comfort you, am sure there will be atleast a pinch of stress remaining inside.
-And another truth is, the real class differs from the observation class as you tend to loose your natural way of teaching if you are being watched by someone.
+Exactly like you appear an exam most of the teachers will have symptoms like tension, stress, black out, trembling hands, raising pulse etc. How much ever your boss tries to comfort you, am sure there will be at least a pinch of stress remaining inside.
+And another truth is, the real class differs from the observation class as you tend to lose your natural way of teaching if you are being watched by someone.

 "Aiyaayoo... yen daa intha maathiri kezhviyellam kekkereenge? athum intha timile! unakkithellam thevayaadaa?" (why are you asking these kind of questions now? is it something important to ask now?)
 My friend exclaimed in her mind.
 Then whispered in his ears, "will tell you later darling.
 Now you complete the activity."
 But he is not ready to leave the topic.
 "Tell ma'am please ma'am... which cream?"
 By this time she seemed like someone poured a bucket of hot water on her.
 Sweating all over, she thought it's better to tell this boy the name of the cream else for sure all ten are going to ask the same like sheeps.
 She muttered the cream name and told, "darling, today itself go and tell your mother to buy it."
 His mother was also a teacher from our school and this incident gave all of us a MOL together!

 Vishal always had a jocular way of expressing his thoughts.
 He often added some witty comments to any topic in class.
 I remember once we were teaching about festivals and that day it was about Diwali.
 Teacher was narrating the story behind the festival i.e, about Lord Rama.
 The part came when Ravana abducted Sita.
 Teacher was getting too emotional and acting out the scenes with her heart and soul.
 Full drama going on.
-All of a sudden, Vishal interrupted with a very much thought provoking and practical question.
+All of a sudden, Vishal interrupted with a very thought provoking and practical question.

-"arrey, why can't she atleast give one slap on his face? ek laakh aise maar dena chahiye tha...(she should have given one strong whack...)"
+"Arrey, why can't she at least give one slap on his face? ek laakh aise maar dena chahiye tha...(she should have given one strong whack...)"

 For a second, all of us were dumbstruck as we didn't know how to respond!
 We couldn't help but laugh for a moment but then, we appreciated the little human for showing his concern and giving that fantastic idea.
 How can we kill the fire inside him by telling his idea was not practically possible during those days and these are nothing but mythical stories.

 While talking about mythology, another one came into my mind which was totally hilarious.
 This took place in the school bus.
 As usual the evening shuttle was more noisy.
 Sometimes to get some peace I make some of the chatty heads sit next to me so that I have a control on them.
 This story has one hero and two heroines.
-One of the heroines was my ex-student and other two were her friends.
+One of the heroines was my ex-student and the other two were her friends.
 All three were first graders while this was taking place.
 As usual I was taking a nap and these three began murmuring.
 After sometime the murmuring became some kind of long-winded conversation.
 I was half asleep and could overhear their talks.
 Actually after a point I began to sneak peek at them ;).